SwedbankPay/developer.swedbankpay.com/index.md

 {% contentfor intro_cards %}
   {% include card-extended.html
-          title='Discover Checkout v3'
+          title='Get Startet'
           no_icon=true
           button_content="Let's get started"
           text="Every business has its own unique needs.
 That's why we made it possible to fit a variety of needs with just one integration.
-To help you get started, we've created two options to choose from.
 Ready to learn more?
 Here's what you need to know!" button_type='primary'
           button_alignment='align-self-end'
-          to='/checkout-v3/'
+          to='/pay/'

           %}